 Wit is free, including for commercial use.
 So both private and public Wit apps are free and governed by our terms.

-We currently support Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Aymara, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Breton, Bulgarian, Burmese, Catalan, Cherokee, Chichewa, Chinese, Croatian, Czech, Danish, Divehi, Dutch, English, Esperanto, Estonian, Faroese, Finnish, French, Fulah, Galician, Ganda, Georgian, German, Greek, Guarani, Gujarati, Haitian, Hausa, Hebrew, Hindi, Hungarian, Icelandic, Igbo, Indonesian, Inuktitut, Irish, Italian, Japanese, Javanese, Kalaallisut, Kannada, Kashmiri, Kazakh, Khmer, Kinyarwanda, Kirghiz, Korean, Kurdish, Lao, Latin, Latvian, Limburgish, Lingala, Lithuanian, Macedonian, Malagasy, Malay, Malayalam, Maltese, Maori, Marathi, Mongolian, Nepali, Northern Sami, Norwegian, Norwegian (bokmal), Oriya, Oromo, Panjabi, Pashto, Persian, Polish, Portuguese, Quechua, Raeto-Romance, Romanian, Russian, Sanskrit, Sardinian, Scottish Gaelic, Serbian, Shona, Sicilian, Sindhi, Sinhalese, Slovak, Slovenian, Somali, Sotho, South Ndebele, Spanish, Sundanese, Swahili, Swati, Swedish, Tagalog, Tajik, Tamil, Tatar, Telugu, Thai, Tibetan, Tigrinya, Tsonga, Tswana, Turkish, Uighur, Ukrainian, Urdu, Uzbek, Venda, Vietnamese, Welsh, Western Frisian, Wolof, Xhosa, Yiddish, Yoruba, and Zulu.
+We currently support Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Aymara, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Breton, Bulgarian, Burmese, Catalan, Cherokee, Chichewa, Chinese, Croatian, Czech, Danish, Divehi, Dutch, English, Esperanto, Estonian, Faroese, Finnish, French, Fulah, Galician, Ganda, Georgian, German, Greek, Guarani, Gujarati, Haitian, Hausa, Hebrew, Hindi, Hungarian, Icelandic, Igbo, Indonesian, Inuktitut, Irish, Italian, Japanese, Javanese, Kalaallisut, Kannada, Kashmiri, Kazakh, Khmer, Kinyarwanda, Kirghiz, Korean, Kurdish, Lao, Latin, Latvian, Limburgish, Lingala, Lithuanian, Macedonian, Malagasy, Malay, Malayalam, Maltese, Maori, Marathi, Mongolian, Nepali, Northern Sami, Norwegian, Norwegian (bokmal), Oriya, Oromo, Pashto, Persian, Polish, Portuguese, Punjabi, Quechua, Raeto-Romance, Romanian, Russian, Sanskrit, Sardinian, Scottish Gaelic, Serbian, Shona, Sicilian, Sindhi, Sinhalese, Slovak, Slovenian, Somali, Sotho, South Ndebele, Spanish, Sundanese, Swahili, Swati, Swedish, Tagalog, Tajik, Tamil, Tatar, Telugu, Thai, Tibetan, Tigrinya, Tsonga, Tswana, Turkish, Uighur, Ukrainian, Urdu, Uzbek, Venda, Vietnamese, Welsh, Western Frisian, Wolof, Xhosa, Yiddish, Yoruba, and Zulu.
 If you can't find yours when creating your app, don't hesitate to contact us!

-We currently support speech recognition for Arabic, Bengali, Burmese, Catalan, Chinese, Dutch, English, Finnish, French, German, Hindi, Indonesian, Italian, Japanese, Kannada, Korean, Malay, Malayalam, Marathi, Polish, Portuguese, Russian, Sinhalese, Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, Urdu, and Vietnamese.
+We currently support speech recognition for Arabic, Bengali, Burmese, Catalan, Chinese, Dutch, English, Finnish, French, German, Hindi, Indonesian, Italian, Japanese, Kannada, Korean, Malay, Malayalam, Marathi, Polish, Portuguese, Russian, Sinhalese, Spanish, Swedish, Tagalog, Tamil, Telugu, Thai, Turkish, Urdu, and Vietnamese.
 If you can't find yours when creating your app, don't hesitate to contact us!